 Latest news from Berwick Inner Wheel

-The next meeting of Berwick Inner Wheel will take place on Monday, February 12, at the Black and Gold.
-This will be a business meeting.
+The next meeting will be on May 14 at the Black and Gold.